solana-labs/solana/docs/src/cluster/stake-delegation-and-rewards.md

 - `account[1]` - RO - `sysvar::slot_hashes` A list of some N most recent slots and their hashes for the vote to be verified against.
 - `account[2]` - RO - `sysvar::clock` The current network time, expressed in slots, epochs.

-### StakeState
+### StakeStateWithFlags

-A StakeState takes one of four forms, StakeState::Uninitialized, StakeState::Initialized, StakeState::Stake, and StakeState::RewardsPool.
-Only the first three forms are used in staking, but only StakeState::Stake is interesting.
+A StakeStateWithFlags takes one of four forms, StakeStateWithFlags::Uninitialized, StakeStateWithFlags::Initialized, StakeStateWithFlags::Stake, and StakeStateWithFlags::RewardsPool.
+Only the first three forms are used in staking, but only StakeStateWithFlags::Stake is interesting.
 All RewardsPools are created at genesis.

-### StakeState::Stake
+### StakeStateWithFlags::Stake

-StakeState::Stake is the current delegation preference of the **staker** and contains the following state information:
+StakeStateWithFlags::Stake is the current delegation preference of the **staker** and contains the following state information:

 - Account::lamports - The lamports available for staking.
 - `stake` - the staked amount \(subject to warmup and cooldown\) for generating rewards, always less than or equal to Account::lamports.